 - Cladwell: Daily card with one outfit picked from the capsule.
 Reroll for an alternate.
 Five-second interaction.
 Excellent at this.

 - Whering: Outfit suggestions styled as flat-lays.
-The free core app is broad, with optional credits and one-time purchases around extra AI/styling actions.
+The free core handles cataloging and the sustainability dashboard; AI styling actions consume credits or one-time IAPs.
 Recommendations are correct but rarely surprising.

-- PutTogether: Daily card with outfit on the user's illustrated avatar, weather-aware, city-aware.
+- PutTogether: Daily card with outfit on the user's watercolor avatar, weather-aware, city-aware.
 Tomorrow's vibe set the night before; outfit ready at wake.

 Round 2 winner: PutTogether on novelty and context-awareness.
 Cladwell honorable mention for the cleanest five-second loop within a capsule frame.